 Canada Child Benefits are paid monthly, usually on day 20 except it falls on a weekend or public holiday.

-For the CCB Young child supplements, the Canada Fed Payment dates are:
+For the CCB Young child supplements, the Canada Fed Payment dates in 2021 were on:

 - May 28, 2021

 GST/HST credit and Canada workers benefit are paid quarterly in January, April, July and October on the 5th day.

 Canada Fed Deposit Eligibility

 Since the Canada Fed can be for any of the three benefit programs namely CCB, GST/HST and CWB, you will be eligible for the Canada Fed deposit once you’re a beneficiary of any of the three deposits.